-We exploit the formal basis provided by NESTOR to extend the widely-known 5S Model (Gonçalves, Fox, et al., 2004) in order to explicitly enclose archives and their constraints in the reality it intends to model.
+We exploit the formal basis provided by NESTOR to extend the widely-known 5S Model [49] in order to explicitly enclose the archives and their constraints in the reality it intends to model.
 Afterwards, we exploit a main feature of NESTOR which is the separation between the structural and the content aspects of the entities represented within the set data models to address concrete issues in the field of digital libraries.
 Specifically, in the field of archives the formalization of NESTOR allows us to address some known problems and, at the same time, to push the boundaries of the discipline.
 To this purpose we present three use cases.
 The first is called "detaching the archives", the goal of which is to allow variable granularity sharing of archival metadata in a distributed environment; the aim is to free and exchange a specific archival description (or a set of descriptions) independently from the whole archive, since in any moment the context of this description can be reconstructed.
-This use case shows how NESTOR can address known problems regarding the state-of-the-art of digital archives; we consider the issues regarding interoperability between digital archives and metadata exchange.
-The 5S model has been used for modeling the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) (Van de Sompel et al., 2003), which is the de facto standard for metadata sharing between digital libraries in distributed environments.
-The formal definition of NESTOR allows us to exploit the theoretical common ground with the 5S model to extend OAI-PMH and allow it to manage and exchange complex hierarchical data structure in a flexible way, thus overcoming a well-known problem affecting the current archival description standard.
+This use case shows how NESTOR allows for addressing known problems regarding the state-of-the-art of digital archives; we consider the issues regarding interoperability between digital archives and metadata exchange.
+The 5S model has been used for modeling the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) [103] that is the de-facto standard for metadata sharing between digital libraries in distributed environments.
+The formal definition of NESTOR allows us to exploit the theoretical common ground with the 5S model to extend the OAI-PMH and allow it to manage and exchange complex hierarchical data structure in a flexible way, thus overcoming a well-known problem affecting the current archival description standard.
 The extension of OAI-PMH will make possible the exchange of data belonging to a hierarchy with a variable granularity without losing the relationships between the other data in the hierarchy.

-The second use case is called "unchaining the archives", the goal of which is to open up archival data in the Web by exploiting the potentialities of the Linked Open Data (LOD) (Heath and Bizer, 2011) paradigm and to enrich the archival descriptions with related digital objects.
+The second use case is called "unchaining the archives", the goal of which is to open up archival data in the Web by exploiting the potentialities of the Linked Open Data (LOD) [55] paradigm and to enrich the archival descriptions with related digital objects.
 This use case shows how NESTOR helps to push the boundaries of the discipline by creating new possibilities for archives.
-Indeed, the reality of modern archival records creation is that documents may exist in "multiple contexts and have multiple and complex relationships that describe their significance and value" (Kaplan et al., 2010).
-Furthermore, new archival trends encourage the adoption of a "plural, provisional and interpretative perspective" (Light and Hyry, 2002) in the description of archives.
-This vision leads to the creation of multiple connected hierarchies of entities that must respect the archival rules and NESTOR, along with its relationships with the 5S model, addresses this aspect in a formal way with tangible outcomes.
-Furthermore, archival practice is experiencing a transformation process which promotes the definition of complex relationships between the resources of interest and the constitution of compound digital objects (Kaplan et al., 2010).
-For similar reasons, in the wider context of digital libraries we are experiencing a wide-ranging diffusion of the Open Archives Initiative Object Reuse and Exchange (OAI-ORE).
+Indeed, the reality of modern archival records creation is that documents may exist in "multiple contexts and have multiple and complex relationships that describe their significance and value" [62].
+Furthermore, new archival trends encourage the adoption of a "plural, provisional and interpretative perspective" [71] in the description of the archives.
+This vision leads to the creation of multiple connected hierarchies of entities that must respect the archival rules and NESTOR along with its relationships with the 5S model addresses this aspect in a formal way with tangible outcomes.
+Furthermore, archival practice is experiencing a transformation process which promotes the definition of complex relationships between the resources of interest and the constitution of compound digital objects [62].
+For similar reasons, in the wider context of digital libraries we are experiencing a wide-ranging diffusion of the Open Archives Initiative Object Reuse and Exchange (OAI-ORE)1.